Raahe Museum

 Raahe Museum (or the Museum of Raahe) is the oldest museum of local history and culture in Finland.
 The museum is located in the town of Raahe, in Oulu province.

 History

 The Museum of Raahe was founded in 1862 by Carl Robert Ehrström.

-From the beginning of the 20th century, the museum has been located in the old customs house, which was built in 1848 and originally acted as a place for hiring seamen during the period of sailing ships.
+From the beginning of the 20th century, the museum has been located in the old customs house, which was built in 1848 and originally served as a place for hiring seamen during the Age of Sail.
 The building has been preserved almost in its original condition.

 Collections

 The collection found in Raahe Museum reflects the history of Raahe as a town of ship builders and seafarers.

 The main collection of the museum consists of donations made in the 19th century.
 These encompass unusual natural items and other objects from foreign countries, including exotic souvenirs brought to Raahe by sailors.